mamurak/os-mlops/README.md

 - A Minio instance as a lightweight S3 storage provider.
 You can manage the S3 buckets through the Minio UI through the `minio-ui` route URL in project `minio`.
 Use `minio` and `minio123` for logging in.
 - A Data Science Project `fraud-detection` for running the [fraud detection demo](notebooks/fraud-detection/instructions.md).
 The pipeline server is instantiated and cluster storage and data connections are configured.
 - A Data Science Project `object-detection` for running the [object detection demo](notebooks/object-detection-example).
 The pipeline server is instantiated and cluster storage and data connections are configured.
 The OVMS model server is instantiatend for model deployment.
-- A Data Science Project `huggingface-demo` for running the [Huggingface demo](notebooks/codeflare-examples/guided-demos).
-Cluster storage is configured.
+- A Data Science Project `ray-demo` for running the [Ray demo](notebooks/codeflare-examples/ray/README.md).
 - A number of [community workbench images](manifests/odh/custom-notebooks.yaml).
 - A number of [custom serving runtimes](manifests/odh/modelmesh/custom-serving-runtimes.yaml).